-Allstar Chimney Sweeps is ready to service all your chimney and fireplace needs.
-For a complete list of our services, take a look at the Services menu at the top of your screen.
-For any questions you have, get in touch with us by calling 904-685-8100 or visit our contact page!
-We’re looking forward to helping in any way we can and becoming your personal chimney sweep Summer Haven.
+Allstar Chimney Sweeps is fully equipped to cater to all your chimney and fireplace requirements.
+To explore a comprehensive list of our services, simply browse through the “Services” menu located at the top of your screen.
+Should you have any inquiries, feel free to contact us at 904-685-8100 or visit our designated contact page.
+We are enthusiastic about the prospect of assisting you in any possible way and becoming your dedicated chimney sweep in Summer Haven.

 How Can You Prevent A Chimney Fire?

 Ensuring the safety and security of your home is a top priority in any family.
 With that being said, house fires are a large problem within the United States.
 Here are some tips to help prevent a fireplace fire within your home.

 Make sure the wood is seasoned and when choosing a type of wood, go for a hardwood like oak, maple, or ash.
 A few logs of greenwood can build creosote thick enough to start a chimney fire.

 Your wood stove or furnace must be installed properly and by a professional.
 This is to ensure there is proper distance between the flammable parts and the non-combustible parts of the heating system.
 A wood stove’s chimney must be brick made (masonry) and factory built.
 Single bricked chimney with no liner must never be used for a wood stove..